 Streaming boxes and game consoles

 Despite this strong support for Dolby Atmos at a hardware level, it’s the specific app — and from there the specific show or movie — you’re using on these devices that will ultimately determine whether you get Dolby Atmos sound or not, which creates a frustrating mix of experiences.
 The hardware has to support Atmos.
 The software has to support Atmos.
 And the content has to support Atmos.

 Netflix, for instance, has a good selection of Dolby Atmos movies and shows.
 But the company’s rules around which devices are given access to Atmos versions are very strict: Only devices that can fully decode Dolby Atmos are granted the right to stream Atmos soundtracks.

-All other Atmos-capable streamers, like Roku’s Ultra or Amazon’s Fire TV Cube, use Dolby Atmos passthrough (they simply send the Atmos content straight through to the TV, soundbar, or A/V receiver for decoding).
+All other Atmos-capable streamers, like Roku’s Ultra or Amazon’s Fire TV 4K, use Dolby Atmos passthrough (they simply send the Atmos content straight through to the TV, soundbar, or A/V receiver for decoding).
 As such, the Netflix app denies them access to Dolby Atmos soundtracks.